Skip to main content

 What technical stack do you use?

-For data engineering: Python, Databricks, Snowflake, SQL, and cloud platforms (Azure, AWS).
-For automation and orchestration: n8n for workflows, various LLM APIs when appropriate.
-For web development: Astro, React, and TypeScript.
+For agentic infrastructure: n8n, MCP, LiteLLM, OpenClaw, Paperclip, Claude, Coolify on Hetzner.
+For data: Python, Databricks, Snowflake, SQL, Qdrant, Postgres/MinIO.
+For web: Astro, React, and TypeScript.
 The toolstack page lists everything I actively use, organized by category.

 What is your expertise in hockey analytics?